Digital Studio Director

 Dr Mia Martin Hobbs

-Tom is a PhD candidate in the archaeology department, under the supervision of Dr Gijs Tol and Associate Professor Andrew Jamieson of the University of Melbourne, and the external supervision Dr Rhodora Vennarucci of the University of Arkansas.
-He holds honours degrees in both psychology and archaeology, and is interested in how the value of archaeological research can be most widely, equitably, and engagingly distributed in the digital era.
+Tom Keep is a PhD candidate in Archaeology, under the supervision of Dr Gijs Tol and Associate Professor Andrew Jamieson of the University of Melbourne, and external supervisor Dr Rhodora Vennarucci at the University of Arkansas.
+He is interested in how the value of archaeological research can be most widely, equitably, and engagingly distributed in the digital era.
 He has previously worked as a research assistant at LithodomosVR under University of Melbourne alumnus Dr Simon Young.

 Digital Studio Visiting Fellows